dqromney/demo-gateway/README.md

 4. ETags are a great way to optimize web / REST applications, but the ETag usage demonstrated here is impractical for two reasons.
 *1) the values we are receiving are intended to be random, 304s only occur because our set of seed values is relatively small, and 2) the ETag itself is far larger than any of our words, so we actually consume more bandwidth than we save!*
 5. This web site uses Thymeleaf, JQuery, and Bootstrap, though the usage of each is very rudimentary.
 The `application.properties` file has a setting that allows the Thymeleaf template changes to be loaded immediately, which is useful in development.

+I was able to get the config-server to run on Cloud Foundry by changing the POM.XML with '<java.version>1.7</java.version>' and packaging as a '<packaging>war</packaging>' instead of a 'jar'.